mqsoh/watcherl/README.md

     done &

     <<Start the shell.>>

-I compile all the files before I start listening to avoid needing any bootstrapping of a new project.
-Also note that the `inotifywait` process is backgrounded.
-(TODO: I'll probably need a way to specify compiler options here.)

 I've used inotifywait before, and I usually just use the `close_write` event to identify changes to a file.
 However, it seems that the Erlang compiler's